ethereum/pm/AllCoreDevs-Meetings/Meeting 140.md

 **Tim Beiko**: I think that's that's helpful.
 Does Besu and Erigon generally agree with that?
 I just thought I'd make sure that.

-**Andrew Ashikhmin**: Yes, I think we should delay the bone and I think something in a hard fork something through three weeks would be good.
+**Andrew Ashikhmin**: Yes, I think we should delay the bomb and I think something in a hard fork something through three weeks would be good.
 And that we can discuss the exact block number offline.
 But I do think that we should we should decide to delay it now.

 **Tim Beiko**: Okay.
 And Besu?